oinak/regularity/README.md

 `global()`: Specify that all ocurrences of the pattern are matched instead of just the first

 The DSL methods are chainable, meaning they return `this`.
+Notice, however, that in order for `regularity` to work properly, the methods must be called in the order in which the regular expression is formed, from left to right.

 You can also call `regex` on a Regularity object to return a RegExp object created from the specified pattern.

 ### Example